Student Parent Handbook

 Physical Education (PE)

 In accordance with state law and education code, regular physical education class is required every day.
-The PE uniform is navy mesh shorts or sweatpants with a solid gray t-shirt or sweatshirt.
+The PE uniform is navy mesh shorts or sweatpants with a solid gray t-shirt.
 Students are expected to dress every day.
 Students will change in the locker room and need to purchase a lock to store their belongings during PE class.

 Physical Fitness Test (PFT)